PLM IT benchmarking: Identifying opportunities for improvement

 While quantitative benchmarking tells you what happens, qualitative data helps you know why it happens.
 Benchmarking results become more meaningful when both qualitative and quantitative research methods are applied.

 Benchmarking can be internal or external.
 External benchmarking is used to evaluate how your business compares to others.
 This type of benchmarking provides opportunities for learning from best practices and experiences of your peers or competitors.
 It can be used to learn more about a system or functionality, to find out how other companies have implemented a new process or to get inspired by new trends in the field.

 Internal benchmarking is executed within the organization.
 It typically considers different functions or processes within the company.
 Although external benchmarks are generally considered to provide greater insights, internal benchmarking is easier to organize and can be used to build the foundation for further external research.
 For instance, you can use internal benchmarking to learn how other departments have organized a product launch, how they deal with change management issues or what they’ve done to market that new system.

 How to organize a PLM Benchmark

 1. Articulate your benchmark’s intended goals in quantifiable, measurable ways

 Establishing a specific benchmark goal helps you clearly define the expectations for the project.
-If your goal is not well defined, then companies are less likely to get excited about the project and actually participate in the benchmark.
+If your goal is not well defined, then your company will be less likely to get excited about the project and actually participate in the benchmark.
 By being precise, you’ll be able to measure results and get participants on the same page.